jlewi/foyle/docs/content/en/docs/tech-notes/tn012_costs.md

 description: Why Does Foyle Cost So Much
 status: Published
 title: TN012 Why Does Foyle Cost So Much
-weight: 11
+weight: 12
 ---

 ## Objective

 * Understand Why Foyle Costs So Much
+* Figure out how to reduce the costs

 ## TL;DR

-Since enabling Ghost Cells, Foyle has been using a lot of tokens.
+Since enabling Ghost and upgrading to Sonnet 3.5 and GPT40 Cells, Foyle has been using a lot of tokens.

 We need to understand why and see if we can reduce the cost without significantly impacting quality.
 In particular, there are two different drivers of our input tokens

 * How many completions we generate for a particular context (e.g. as a user types)
 * How much context we include in each completion

+Analysis indicates that we are including way too much context in our LLM requests and can reduce it by 10x to make the costs more manageable.
+An initial target is to spend ~\$.01 per session.
+Right now sessions are costing beteen \$0.10 and \$0.30.

 ## Background